 Most duffels have carry handles of some sort, whether they’re dedicated straps or a simple padded handle connecting the backpack straps to each other.
 Carry handles are useful for picking up a bag and moving it a short distance, and they’re great for carrying small capacity bags in one hand.
 Some duffels like the Osprey Transporter omit carry handles altogether in favor of shoulder and backpack straps.
 This can make sense for big, heavy bags, but we still prefer having the option.

 Grab handles often are located on the ends or sides of a bag and sit close to the surface.
 Similar to carry handles, they are used to quickly lift or slide a duffel.
 Having a grab handle on each side is convenient when moving the bag around (think about grabbing it from the overhead bin of an airplane or the storage compartment on the bottom of a bus).
-We love grab handles: they are one the reasons that duffels are so versatile and easy to move around.
+We love grab handles: They are one the reasons that duffels are so versatile and easy to move around.

-Duffels advertised as “water resistant” are designed to keep your belongings protected from light rain and soggy ground.
+Duffels advertised as “water-resistant” are designed to keep your belongings protected from light rain and soggy ground.
 These models often cover their durable ripstop fabric with a laminate that keeps moisture from soaking in (often a DWR treatment or something similar).
-A DWR treatment certainly is a nice feature for everyone using a duffel: the weather is unpredictable when traveling, you never know when your duffel might be sitting on the tarmac for a few extra minutes, and it’s super helpful for outdoor use.
+A DWR treatment certainly is a nice feature for everyone using a duffel: The weather is unpredictable when traveling, you never know when your duffel might be sitting on the tarmac for a few extra minutes, and it’s super helpful for outdoor use.
 In addition, some bags have flaps covering the zippers, which can be a point of weakness.
-Water resistant gear does have limitations: it should work well in light to moderate precipitation but eventually will soak through.
+Water-resistant gear does have limitations: It should work well in light-to-moderate precipitation but eventually will soak through.

 Some travelers may not care about the weight of their duffel, but for others it’s a factor, and particularly with heavier rolling models.
 Most non-wheeled duffels weigh just a few pounds or less, which makes them easy to carry, throw in your car, and store when not in use.
 Rolling duffels, on the other hand, tend to get a bit heavy.
-For example, The North Face Rolling Thunder weighs 9 pounds 14 ounces empty for the 80-liter version, which already accounts for almost 20% of the standard 50-pound limit for checked bags.
-And the Osprey Shuttle weighs 8 pounds 3 ounces but has a larger capacity at 100 liters (and comes in a massive 130-liter version).
-We can tell you that a loaded Osprey Shuttle 100L with things like shoes can get awfully close to the 50 pounds: we’ve been in the high 40s on a number of occasions.
+For example, The North Face Base Camp Voyager Roller weighs 9 pounds 7 ounces empty for the 94-liter version, which already accounts for almost 20% of the standard 50-pound limit for checked bags.
+And the Osprey Sojourn Shuttle 100L weighs 8 pounds 9.6 ounces but has a larger capacity at 100 liters (and comes in a massive 130-liter version).
+We can tell you that a loaded Sojourn Shuttle with things like shoes can get awfully close to the 50 pounds—we’ve been in the high 40s on a number of occasions.
 It’s also worth noting that a 45-pound bag isn’t the easiest to get in and out of your car or up a flight of stairs.